 Autism is a neurodevelopmental disorder that causes significant social, communication, and emotional deficiencies.
 Symptoms can make it difficult to engage with others or live independently.
-A targeted intervention program in Westchester, NY improves children’s social, language, and cognitive skills while encouraging socially meaningful interactions with others.
+A targeted intervention program in Fort Worth, Texas, improves children’s social, language, and cognitive skills while encouraging socially meaningful interactions with others.

 What is Autism?

 The exact cause of autism is unknown, although certain factors can increase your risk of developing it.
 That makes it important to understand the early signs of autism, which can begin to develop in children as young as six months.